 If you prefer captaining your own craft, several local marinas offer rental boats.
 Again, Clearwater Municipal Marina is an excellent place to start.
 Deck boats (also known as pontoon boats) are particularly good for beginning boaters.
 These small, sturdy vessels offer enough room for your clan to relax and enjoy life on the water.
 If you have teens or adventurous younger kids, try a WaveRunner or Jet Ski.

 Clearwater's Jolley Trolley is an old-fashioned open-sided tram that travels throughout Clearwater Beach and the surrounding area.
 It makes regular stops along Mandalay Avenue, so you can get on anywhere and ride it from one end of the beach to the other, soaking up the sights.
 Clearly labeled trolley stops can be found on virtually every other block.
 Look for the brightly colored yellow-and-red trolley and hop aboard.

 Sand, Surf and Sunsets on St. Pete Beach

 When you’re ready to get back to the basics of sand and surf, head to St. Pete Beach.
-Named TripAdvisor's No. 1 Beach Destination in the U.S. – and No. 5 in the world – for 2012, it captures the essentials of an unforgettable beach vacation.
+Consistently named one of the U.S.'s top beaches (including TripAdvisor's No. 1 Beach in America in 2021), it captures the essentials of an unforgettable beach vacation.
 And its southernmost tip, chilled-out Pass-a-Grille Beach, is one of the best places to sit, relax and enjoy the sunset with your family.